Credit Cards Cash Back Credit Cards

 Card name Welcome bonus Reward rate Annual fee

-Chase Freedom Flex℠ Earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening 5% cash back on rotating quarterly categories you activate (on up to $1,500 spent) and travel purchased through the Chase Ultimate Rewards portal; 3% cash back on drugstore purchases and dining at restaurants (including takeout and eligible delivery service); and 1% cash back on all other purchases $0
+Chase Freedom Flex® Earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening 5% cash back on rotating quarterly categories you activate (on up to $1,500 spent) and travel purchased through Chase Travel℠; 3% cash back on drugstore purchases and dining at restaurants (including takeout and eligible delivery service); and 1% cash back on all other purchases $0

-Chase Freedom Unlimited® Earn an extra 1.5% on everything you buy (on up to $20,000 spent in the first year) 5% cash back on travel purchased through Chase Travel, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and unlimited 1.5% cash back on all other purchases $0
+Chase Freedom Unlimited® Earn an extra 1.5% on everything you buy (on up to $20,000 spent in the first year) 6.5% cash back on travel purchased through Chase Travel℠, 4.5% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and 3% cash back on all other purchases (on up to $20,000 spent in the first year).
+After your first year or $20,000 spent, earn 5% cash back on travel purchased through Chase Travel℠, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and unlimited 1.5% cash back on all other purchases $0

 Capital One Quicksilver Cash Rewards Credit Card Earn a one-time $200 cash bonus after you spend $500 on purchases within 3 months from account opening 1.5% cash back on every purchase, every day; and 5% cash back on hotels and rental cars booked through Capital One Travel (terms apply) $0